bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 $$\frac{p(x^i, z^i;\theta)}{Q(z)}=const <=> p(x^i, z^i;\theta)=cQ(z)$$

-we should recall also that $Q(z)$ is probability distribtuion.
-After some steps we come into situation where
+we should recall also that $Q(z)$ is a probability distribution.
+After some steps we come into a situation where

 $$Q_i(z^i) = \frac{p(x^i, z^i;\theta)}{\sum_i z^{i}p(x^i, z^i;\theta)} = p(z^i| x^i; \theta)$$

 which by definition is the marginal of z over x.

-In such a way the EM algortihm can be written as following: EM
+In such a way the EM algorithm can be written as following: EM
 algorithm:

-Step 1) Initilize $\theta_{0}=rand$
+Step 1) Initialise $\theta_{0}=rand$

-Step 2) Iteratie until convergence
+Step 2) Iterate until convergence

 Step 2.1) Calculate Expectation $q^t(z) = p(z|x;\theta^t)$